- while waiting in line at the mall for 45 minutes to buy Alex a pair of jeans

 The men must

-shave their
+shave their legs,

-wear makeup daily
+wear makeup daily,

-adorn themselves
+adorn themselves with jewelry,

-wear uncomfortable yet stylish shoes
+wear uncomfortable yet stylish shoes,

 keep fingernails polished

-eyebrows groomed.
+and eyebrows groomed.

 During one of the six weeks,

-men will have to endure severe abdominal cramps, back aches,
+the men will have to endure severe abdominal cramps, back aches,

 and have extreme, unexplained mood swings but never once complain or